1. Review the risks associated with the anticipated work with the PI or immediate supervisor. Helpful hint for PIs and animal users: Both the AHHS and

 Prior to attending this training, animal users must complete the requirements listed above and be familiar with their anticipated role.

-Once Facility Access (Session I) Training is complete the PI should submit a personnel amendment to the IACUC adding new personnel to their protocol.
-Animal users may not work with animals until they are listed on an IACUC approved protocol.
-Once the personnel amendment is approved, facility access will be granted.
+At this point in the training process, the PI should submit a personnel addition form to the IACUC adding new personnel to their protocol (if they have not done so already).
+As a reminder animal users may not work with animals until they are listed on an IACUC approved protocol.
+Once the personnel addition form is approved, facility access will be granted.
+The personnel addition form WILL NOT BE approved until all of the above-mentioned training is completed and confirmed by the Office of Research Compliance AND an approved personnel addition form is in place.

 The following additional training is required, but can be completed after facility access has been granted: